gismondichris/gismondichris.github.io/about.md

 and I decided to pursue a second Bachelor's in Computer Science.

 I am currently looking to take the skills I developed and step into more complex programming and/or networking roles.

-This site highlights some of the tools, languages, and skills I have learned.
+This site highlights some of the languages and tools I have used.
 It also describes some of the projects I have completed.
+Finally, I have listed my roles and what some of responsibilities in those roles were.